 You don’t have to do a pantry challenge.
 You can always start by just meal planning or shopping from your pantry once a week.

-If you do try this pantry challenge, focus on the abundance.
+If you do try a pantry challenge, focus on the abundance.

 You could go to the store and buy whatever you want; you choose not to because there are bigger, more important things that matter to you.